Boating Rules and Regulations

-All operators, passengers or persons being towed must wear a U.S. Coast Guard approved life preserver.
+- All operators, passengers or persons being towed must wear a U.S. Coast Guard-approved wearable life jacket.
 (Violation results in a minimum $100 fine plus court costs.)

-Unless your personal watercraft has the self-circling feature, you must have a “kill switch” attached to the operator.
+- Unless your personal watercraft has the self-circling feature, you must have a lanyard-type emergency cut-off switch (ECOS) attached to the operator.
 (Violation results in a minimum $100 fine plus court costs.)

-Following closely behind within the wake of a vessel towing a person or persons on water skis, surfboard or other water sport device.
+- Following closely behind within the wake of a vessel towing a person or persons on water skis, surfboards, or other water sports devices.

 Personal Flotation Devices (PFDs)

-All boats must be equipped with U. S. Coast Guard-approved life jackets called personal flotation devices or PFDs.
-The quantity and type depend on the length of your boat and the number of people onboard and/or being towed.
-Each PFD must be in good condition, the proper size for the intended wearer and, very importantly, must be readily accessible!
+All boats must be equipped with U. S. Coast Guard-approved wearable life jackets called personal flotation devices or PFDs.
+One wearable PFD is required for each person on board and/or being towed.
+Each wearable PFD must be in good condition, the proper size for the intended wearer and, very importantly, must be readily accessible!
 Readily accessible means you must be able to put the PFD on in a reasonable amount of time in an emergency (boat sinking, on fire, etc.).
 PFDs should not be stowed in plastic bags, in locked or closed compartments, or have other gear stowed on top of them.

 Boat operators should ask everyone on their boat to wear a PFD whenever on the water.
 PFDs can save lives, but only if they are worn!